OctopusDeploy/docs/src/shared-content/octopus-recommendations/configure-project/project-configure.include.md

 This project deploys a database package using [DBUp](https://github.com/DbUp/), a free database deployment tool.
 Some tools provide the ability to generate a difference report before deployments, Octopus can store this report as an artifact, and a DBA can download and review.
 In that case, it makes more sense to have the manual intervention occur after that report has been generated.
 :::

 Many [community step templates](https://library.octopus.com) have been created to help with some of this database scaffolding.
 We will use the **SQL - Create Database If Not Exists** step template to create the database if it doesn't exist.
-We are going to use variables from the variable set we included previously.
+We are going to use variables from the variable sets we included previously.
 For now, we are going to execute this script on a Tentacle with the role `OctoFX-DB.`  Later in this guide, we will convert this to use workers.

 :::figure
 ![](/docs/shared-content/octopus-recommendations/configure-project/images/projectconfiguration-createdatabaseifnotexists.png)